List of Mushroomhead band members

 Four line-ups of Mushroomhead in 2013, 2014, 2016 and 2023.

 Mushroomhead are an American alternative metal band, they have undergone many lineup changes, leading every studio album to have a different lineup, with the only constant member being drummer, percussionist, water drummer, keyboardist, DJ, producer and director Steve "Skinny" Felton.
-Their lineup currently consists of Felton, vocalists Jackie LaPonza, Steve Rauckhorst and Scott "Strike" Beck, guitarists Dave "Gravy" Felton and Joe "Jenkins" Gaal, bassist and keyboardist Ryan "Dr. F" Farrell, percussionist Robert "Roberto Diablo" Godsey, drummer Aydin "Aylien" Michael and touring water drummer Jordan Gannon.
+Their lineup currently consists of Felton, vocalists Jackie LaPonza, Steve Rauckhorst and Scott "Strike" Beck, guitarists Dave "Gravy" Felton and Joe "Jenkins" Gaal, bassist Joel Karschner, percussionist Robert "Roberto Diablo" Godsey, drummer Aydin "Aylien" Michael and touring water drummer Jordan Gannon.

 History

 The band was founded in 1993 by vocalists Jeff "Nothing" Hatrix and Jason "J Mann" Popson, guitarists John "JJ Righteous" Sekula and Richie "Dinner" Moore, bassist Joe "Mr. Murdernickel" Kilcoyne, keyboardist Tom "Shmotz" Schmitz, drummer Steve "Skinny" Felton and DJ Joe "DJ Virus" Lenkey.
-Live performances also featured dancers Jessica "Roxy" Haney and Marko "Bronson" Vukcevich, the latter also being video editor, alongside hired talent such as fire-breathers and gymnasts.
+Promo photos & live performances also featured dancers Jessica "Roxy" Haney and Marko "Bronson" Vukcevich, the former also doing merch & art, the latter also being video editor, alongside hired talent such as fire-breathers and gymnasts.

 After releasing a demo and their self-titled debut album, Joe Kilcoyne left in late 1995 and was replaced by his brother, Jack "Pig Benis" Kilcoyne.
 Joe Lenkey departed the band in early 1998, and was replaced by Bronson.
 Next to depart was guitarist Richie Moore, who was replaced by Skinny's brother Dave "Gravy" Felton.
 JJ Righteous also left a year later, in his absence, Bronson moved to guitar, and Rick "St1tch" Thomas joined as DJ, moving to more experimental electronics by 2003.

 In mid 2004, Jason Popson left the band to take care of his estranged terminally-ill father.
 He was replaced by Waylon "Wizlo" Reavis.
 Bronson departed in May 2006 to study film production, he was not replaced, meaning the band had only one guitarist, however, he contributed songwritting to 2 songs from the Savior Sorrow album before his departure.
 Later in 2006, they incorporated water drums into their show and were joined by touring water drummer Daniel "Lil' Dan" Fox, who later became an official member in 2009 with St1tch and Skinny gradually becoming more prevalent on the instrument as well.

 In February 2012, Dave Felton was fired via mail, Pig Benis left to concentrate on his family life and Lil Dan left some months later to work as a touring drummer and drum tech for Marilyn Manson and Dope.
 They were replaced by Tommy Church, Ryan "Dr. F" Farrell and Robert "Roberto Diablo" Godsey respectively.
 Dr. F had previously contributed to additional songwritting for the previous 2 albums in the studio.
 Popson also returned in August 2013 for the band's 20th anniversary, performing vocals alongside Hatrix, Reavis, and Skinny's then wife Jackie LaPonza as a touring female vocalist.